Dental associates are non-owner dentists who work in a dental practice. There are usually two compensation arrangements offered to associates:

 - Independent contractor

 As an employee of the practice, you may be offered an employment contract that will define your employment relationship with the practice.
-Often it will detail how you will be paid, vacation, sick time, continuing education perimeters, a restrictive covenant, and a non-solicitation clause.
+Often it will detail how you will be paid, vacation, sick time, continuing education perimeters, insurance benefits, a restrictive covenant and a non-solicitation clause.
 An employee is afforded many protections under the law in the work environment.
 Your employer is responsible for paying employment taxes on your behalf and these taxes will be deducted directly from your paycheck.
 As an employee, you are under the supervision of the owner or management of the practice.
+Read this blog post on Being an independent contractor: Understanding the taxes for more information on employment taxes.

 Common provisions in an independent contractor contract include: